 “If one compares the average highest frequency of lightning occurrence spatially, with the highest number of casualties, they do not match.
 Hence, it is to be analysed why lightning is more devastating in some fewer frequency regions such as Maharashtra but less devastating in regions where the frequency is higher”

 Lightning Protection & Awareness are Extremely Important

 Lightning is clearly a very dangerous phenomenon that endangers the lives of thousands of Indians every year.
-Even the CROPC report states that “(e)ssence of 100% safety from Lightning is possible only on installation of standard Lightning protection device … Results have been very evident as Odisha had zero lightning casualty during Cyclone Fani and Jharkhand had lightning accident free Shrawani Mela, consecutively 6 years since 2014.”
+Even the CROPC report states that “(e)ssence of 100% safety from Lightning is possible only on the installation of standard Lightning protection device … Results have been very evident as Odisha had zero lightning casualty during Cyclone Fani and Jharkhand had a lightning accident free Shrawani Mela, consecutively 6 years since 2014.”

 Assessing, designing and finally constructing a safe and reliable Lightning Protection System is not an easy task.
 It requires many measurements, calculations, and experience to execute perfectly.
-In addition to the products and 25 years of experience that Axis offers, we also offer a software suite which will help simplify all your lightning protection calculations so that you can put your head towards providing the best service for your clients.
+In addition to the products and 25 years of experience that Axis offers, we also offer a software suite that will help simplify all your lightning protection calculations so that you can put your head towards providing the best service for your clients.
 Axis can also help you with the entire process from Step 1 of Risk Assessment, to Lightning Protection System Design and all the way through supply of internationally approved products.
 Our engineers will be on the field with you to make sure that they provide the most precise protection for your structure!